This post has been updated on October 30, 2023

 Pro Tip 3: Drip has a massive number of simple integrations and directions for set up under the ‘integrations’ tab of your account settings.
-Browse through their software to see if your company already has some that are integrated and get those set up so you don’t forget about it later.
+Browse through the list to see if your company already has any software that can be integrated, and get those set up so you don’t forget about it later.

 MAP it out

 Next, you’ll need a MAP, as in, a monetized action plan also known as a mind map.
 This is quite honestly the most important part of this entire process!
-Whatever shortcuts you take, DON’T skip this part.
-Once again, I made this mistake so you don’t have to.
+Whatever shortcuts you take, don’t skip this part.

-If you go through Leadpages’ email list builder course, they touch on this right away.
-I’m going to give you the cliff notes version for now.
+The Leadpages’ email list builder course touched on this right away.
+We’re going to give you the cliff notes version for now.